drardito/CS-Ed-Data-and-AI/Data and Education.md

 <img src="https://posit.co/wp-content/uploads/2023/02/thumbnail-21.png" alt="rstudio screenshot" style="zoom:50%;" />

 [RStudio](https://posit.co/download/rstudio-desktop/) is really the gold standard for working with R. It is available for any operating system.
-There is also a cloud version as well, called [PositCloud.](https://posit.cloud)
+There is also a cloud version as well, called [PositCloud.](https://posit.cloud) As with Python, you will start by dowloading and installing R, and then RStudio.

 #### Books